 Science is taught in a carefully sequenced manner, ensuring that pupils build understanding, giving them the firm foundation they need to pursue further scientific study.
 Pupils are taught fundamental scientific principles.
-There are five one-hour Science lessons per week in Key Stage Three
+There are six one-hour Science lessons per week in KS3.

 Look at some of our pupils’ work by clicking. here.